17 Oct 2025

 People: Confidence, Skills and Leadership Gaps

 The confidence and capability of all staff including leadership was consistently raised as an enduring challenge to digital maturity and effective use of Edtech.
-The national Edtech Hubs & communities of practice, led by LGfL and Edtech UK, continue to demonstrate the importance of peer mentoring and professional development Lack of time was a central issue: teachers and school business professionals are rarely given space or structure to upskill in tech, and leaders struggle to dedicate time to building the knowledge needed to make sound choices about technology.
+The national Edtech Hubs & communities of practice, led by LGfL and Edtech UK, continue to demonstrate the importance of peer mentoring and professional development.
+Lack of time was a central issue: teachers and school business professionals are rarely given space or structure to upskill in tech, and leaders struggle to dedicate time to building the knowledge needed to make sound choices about technology.
 This reinforces wider confidence gaps, leaving both groups uncertain about what to adopt and why.

 Foundations: Uneven and Legacy Infrastructure

 Infrastructure is also still seen as a sideshow rather than part of core operations alongside finance or estates, which means investment and renewal are inconsistent.
 Training to manage and sustain infrastructure is perceived as undervalued or missing, and participants flagged cybersecurity and safeguarding as areas where accountability is weak, leaving schools exposed.
-Overall, the legacy of past technology waves combined with patchy provision today has created a system where each school is starting from a different place, with no consistent baseline from which to build.

 Funding and Procurement: Short-Termism and Poor Value

 Funding and procurement issues cut across many of the challenges raised.
 The challenge of unpredictable and what was perceived as insufficient funding streams, make long-term planning difficult for schools.
-Many wait for government guidance direction before acting, leading to piecemeal adoption and missed opportunities for scale.
+Many wait for government direction before acting, leading to piecemeal adoption and missed opportunities for scale.

-Procurement processes were also flagged as being inconsistent, with schools straining to navigate complex technology markets often resulting in poor decisions or missed value.
+Procurement processes were also flagged as being inconsistent, with schools straining to navigate complex technology markets resulting in poor decisions or missed value.
 Similarly suppliers treat schools unevenly, and return on investment is hard to demonstrate.
 As with leaders and teachers, past experiences with ill-judged purchases or short-lived products may be fostering cynicism, with cost used both as a genuine barrier and an alibi for delayed investment.
 What is missing is strategic financial planning tied to technology, better procurement support, and stronger supplier relationships to align investment with real needs.

 Incentives and Accountability: No Carrots, No Sticks